 In principle, there are certain specialists (visual, social and heritage) that do not support the preferred route given their reported impact on the immediately surrounding community.
 However, the socio-economic study highlights the overall benefits (big picture) that the development will offer.
 The determination of South Road as the preferred route was subject to extensive study which considered several factors, including social, financial and technical aspects.
 While the visual, social and heritage specialists therefore recommends that additional route alternatives must be considered, the EAP notes that this was in fact undertaken to inform the identification of a reasonable and feasible option.
 This process preceded the Basic Assessment.

-Explain how the findings and recommendations of the different specialist studies have been integrated to inform the most appropriate mitigation measures that should be implemented to manage the potential impacts of the proposed activity or development.
+7. Explain how the findings and recommendations of the different specialist studies have been integrated to inform the most appropriate mitigation measures that should be implemented to manage the potential impacts of the proposed activity or development.

 Most of the specialist recommendations will be implemented and is integrated into the EMPr.
 However, the visual, heritage and social specialists called for the investigation of alternative routes which was found to be not feasible in the City's previous route analysis.
-Details of the route analysis is included in the alternatives section of this BAR.
+Details of the route analysis is included in the alternatives section of this BAR, and elaboration is provided in Appendix R on the Broad Road and Rosmead Avenue investigation that led to the determination that this is not a reasonable or feasible option.

 8. Explain how the mitigation hierarchy has been applied to arrive at the best practicable environmental option.
 The mitigation hierarchy has been applied at various levels through the conceptualisation of the preferred alternative for the proposed development, with the overall goal of the proposal being one which provides an IRT connection along the affected roadways.
 The chosen route does not adversely affect the natural environment.